Ereiarrus/ComplementsBotPy/README.md

 - !ignorebots - ignores users whose name ends in 'bot' for random complement;
   this is the case by default
 - !unignorebots - undo ignorebots; by default, bots are ignored.

-- !disablecustomcomplements - I will not complement people using your own complements
-- !enablecustomcomplements - I will complement people using your complements; this is the default
-- !disabledefaultcomplements - I will not complement people using the default complements
-- !enabledefaultcomplements - I will complement people using the default; this is the default

 ## About bot and me